 What if…?
 Theatre Roadshow

-The Police and Crime Commissioner, Gloucestershire Fire and Rescue (GFRS), The Road Safety Partnership (RSP), Gloucestershire Constabulary, Great Western Air Ambulance Charity and the Severn Major Trauma Network are host the ‘What if…..?’ roadshow.
+The Road Safety Team, Gloucestershire Fire and Rescue, Gloucestershire Constabulary, Great Western Air Ambulance Charity and the Severn Major Trauma Network are host the ‘What if…..?’ roadshow.
 The aim is to reach out to 17-24 year olds who are most at risk of becoming a casualty from a road traffic collision.
 The audience are presented with a film, detailing the story of two young men who were recently involved in a ‘crash’ in the Forest of Dean.
 They take us on a journey, exploring their emotions and presenting the harsh realities post incident.
 Alongside the film are on-stage testimonies from professionals who attend road traffic collisions and those who have been affected by them.
-It is hosted at four central venues in Gloucestershire with transport provided from the RSP.
+It is hosted at four central venues in Gloucestershire with transport provided from the Road Safety Team.

 For more information on the What if….? roadshow visit:

 ‘Failing to Look’ is the biggest cause of road traffic collisions in Gloucestershire!
 Eyes on the Road (EOTR) is a presentation about how our eyes work when we are driving.
 Our sight is considered to be the most dominant sense when moving about and whilst our vision is brilliant, it is not perfect.
 This workshop explores the limitations of our eyes and strategies we can use to reduce human failings.
 Research shows that young people are more likely to take risks, to overestimate their capabilities and to underestimate the complexity of the task.
 This is unfortunately reflected in our collision data.
 By booking EOTR students will be more aware of how our vision and perception works and this is vital to understanding safer use of the roads.